tope-dev/rock-paper-scisors/README.md

 -Player has a choice between - Rock, paper, scissors and has to use prompt to type in the answer.
     *reads players input
+    *IF VALUE doesn't match any of the options - RETURN 'enter valid option and ask for a prompt again.
     *returns the value

 -AI generates a random choice (computerPlay)